-Authors are requested to send your abstract (250-300 words) along with your biography(80-100 words) and your photograph that shows your clear face.
+Authors are requested to submit the abstract (250-300 words) along with your biography(80-100 words) and photograph that shows your clear face.

 A poster session is a graphic presentation of an author’s research.
 Authors illustrate their study findings by displaying graphs, photos, diagrams, and a small amount of text on poster boards.